dhruv-pratap/pandoc_resume/markdown/resume.md

 ----

->   Seeking a challenge in an environment where my engineering skills, knowledge, and prior
+>   Seeking a challenge in an environment where my engineering skills,
->   experience of leading engineering teams to build a cloud-native engineering platform
+>   knowledge, and prior experience of leading engineering teams to build a
->   can be used and applied to aid an organization grow by enabling them to deliver better
+>   cloud-native engineering platform can be used and applied to aid an
->   products faster.
+>   organization grow by enabling them to deliver better products faster.

 ----

 Experience
 ----------
+Mar 2020 - \ Present
+:   **Amazon Web Services** *(Software Development Manager)*

+    Currently leading Amazon S3 Security space that improves security for all S3’s users.
+I own S3 public facing APIs and features that provide customers with flexible access control, cryptographic data protection, and secure audit facilities.

+Dec 2019 - \ Mar 2020
+:   **Wawa** *(Technical Architect)*

+    Wawa undergoing a digital transformation and expanding their technology operations required guidance on micro-service development practices, setting up CI pipelines, and defining software deployment and release procedures.
+As a Technical Architect I led a reference use case implementation which touched each of the aforementioned aspects, defined and demonstrated a blueprint which served as a baseline for all the development teams henceforth.

-Jan 2012 - \ Present
+Jan 2012 - \ Dec 2019
 :   **Barclays US** *(Platform Engineering Lead)*

     Barclays had a 2020 vision of increasing their customer base in US by 5